Gas-laden truck set afire, three stabbed, one dead in Australia terror attack

 Victoria police declined to comment when contacted about Islamic State’s claim.
 The militant group also claimed responsibility for a deadly siege in the city in 2017 when a Somali man was killed by police after taking a woman hostage.

 Ashton said there was no longer a threat to the public, but that security would be boosted at horse races and Remembrance Day memorials over the weekend.
+Sunday marks 100 years since the armistice was signed that marked the end of World War One.

 Police did not identify the attacker but Ashton said the man was known to them and intelligence authorities because of family associations.